graalvm/workshops/native-image/reflection/index.md

 The analysis determines many cases of dynamic class loading and uses of reflection (see ), but there are some cases that it fails to identify.

-To deal with the dynamic features of Java, the analysis must be explicitly provided with details of the classes that use reflection, or the classes are dynamicaly loaded.
+To deal with the dynamic features of Java, the analysis must be explicitly provided with details of the classes that use reflection, or the classes are dynamically loaded.

 Let's take a look at an example.

 ## **STEP 2**:  An Example Using Reflection

-Imagine you have the following class, `ReflectionExample.java` (a copy of this cana be found in the directory, `demo/ReflectionExample.java`):
+Imagine you have the following class, `ReflectionExample.java` (a copy of this can be found in the directory, `demo/ReflectionExample.java`):

 ```java